JBernal7/personal-site-jbernal/content/authors/admin/_index.md

 # Welcome to Jessica Bernal's site

-Hi👋, I'm Jessica Bernal, a dedicated **Spanish biologist** with a focus on **geomatics, spatial modeling, and environmental law**.
-My passion lies in macroecological processes, habitat suitability distribution modeling, and understanding ecosystems and their services.
+Hi👋, I'm Jessica Bernal,  a **Spanish biologist** with expertise in **geomatics, spatial modeling, and environmental law**.
+Passionate about macroecology and habitat suitability modeling, I offer environmental consulting services and co-lead [Hub-Terra](https://www.hub-terra.com/), focusing on geospatial solutions for species distribution.

-As an **Environmental Specialist** and **Freelance Consultant**, I offer technical and legal advice on environmental matters and am constantly seeking projects that tackle **climate change, biological invasions, or rare species management**.
-I am also the founder of [Hub-Terra](https://www.hub-terra.com/), a research and technology company specializing in habitat suitability and distribution modeling of species.
-I am open to collaborations and partnerships, leveraging my expertise and the resources of Hub-Terra to provide innovative solutions for conservation, land management, and natural resource planning.

-Explore my site to learn about my research, projects, and publications, and dive into my blog and SciComm section for insights on environmental topics in both English and Spanish.
-Connect with me on ResearchGate, LinkedIn, and Github, or reach out through the Contact page for any inquiries or collaboration opportunities.
+Explore my research, projects, and publications, and delve into blog posts and SciComm insights in both Spanish and English.
+Connect with me on ResearchGate, LinkedIn, and Github, or reach out for inquiries and collaborations.

-Thank you for stopping by, and enjoy your visit!
+Thank you for stopping by!
 {style="text-align: justify;"}